Osteoporosis

 Standard Medical osteoporosis

-manifests in the form of fracture.
-Sufficient recognition of osteoporosis and its
+manifests in the form of a fracture.
+Sufficient recognition and its

 appropriate medical and nonmedical treatment are essential.
 Osteoporosis drug treatments